geoserver/geoserver-history/doc/en/user/source/restconfig/rest-config-api.rst

 - ``append`` - Data being uploaded is appended to the existing data.
 This is the default.
 - ``overwrite`` - Data being uploaded replaces any existing data.

+.. _charset_parameter:

+The ``charset`` parameter is used to specify the character encoding of the file being uploaded.
+For example "ISO-8559-1".

 Feature types
 -------------